-This is a term from the Higher and Further Education Act 1992.
+This is a term from the Further and Higher Education Act 1992.
 It refers to any institution which HEFCE (or one of the other HE funding bodies in the UK) recognises as sufficiently connected to a funded higher education institution.
-This means that HEFCE can give the relevant higher education institution direct grant which will then be passed to the connected institution.
+This means that HEFCE can give the relevant higher education institution a direct grant which will then be passed to the connected institution.
 These connected institutions could range from the Oxford colleges to joint venture arrangements, like the Francis Crick Institute.
-Connected institutions are not generally considered to be ‘authority funded’ unless they receive grants directly from one of the higher education funding bodies.
+Connected institutions are not generally considered to be 'authority funded' unless they receive grants directly from one of the higher education funding bodies.
 Connected institution arrangements are different from 'franchise arrangements'.

 Continuing professional development (CPD)

-A range of short and long training programmes, some of which have an option of accreditation, which foster the development of employment- related knowledge, skills and understanding.
+A range of short and long training programmes, some of which have an option of accreditation, which foster the development of employment-related knowledge, skills and understanding.

 Credit accumulation and transfer schemes (CATS)